-The BFA in Integrated Studio Arts is designed for art and design students interested in developing and combining skills across the visual arts.
+The BFA in Art + Design: Integrated Studio Arts is designed for art and design students interested in developing and combining skills across the visual arts.

 A panel of advisors guides students as they choose classes that are most appropriate for their personal vision.
 Active artist-faculty across all Art + Design concentrations offer individualized instruction emphasizing the development of each student’s visual voice.

 You will be able to mix-and-match studio courses from our other programs to build your own path of study:

 The BFA is a professional degree with concentrated areas of specialization, so you will take more art courses than you would in a BA program.
 At UMass Dartmouth, you also have the advantages of a university education where you can diversify your studies and expand your career opportunities.

 You'll develop cross-disciplinary sensitivity—with the possibility of combining painting with printmaking, photography, digital media, textiles, and other disciplines in contemporary art making.
 You'll also be able to explore fields across the university, such as business, engineering, and science.

 Fine artists are inherent problem-solvers, negotiators, collaborators, and team-players; they have excellent hand/eye coordination and can illustrate their ideas—often quickly—so that others can understand a concept beyond the written or spoken word.
 The skills of a fine artist can be applied in education, business, advertising, set design, and arts management (gallery directors, administrators), to name a few.